venth/webhook-button/README.md

     Solution of this issue was simply upgrade to dev version by command: `pio upgrade --dev` and now initialization just works.

+To improve stability after separation of tests on hardware dependent and independent, I've introduced travis.
+PlatformIO allows remote testing.
+So, my hope was that the hardware tests are executed on remote devices cluster.
+I didn't take into the account that I have to setup such cluster by issuing a command `platformio remote agent -n <cluster name>` and on a client side performing tests via: `platformio remote -a <cluster name> test -e nodemcuv2` I thought that the devices are supplied by platformio, unfortunately they aren't.
+I think that locally I can perform hardware tests manually and on travis, I will relay on native tests only.

 # Appendix
 ## Lectures
 * [Setup CLion and Arduino](https://www.instructables.com/id/Setup-JetBrains-Clion-for-Arduino-Development/)